rps-code/rps-code/README.md

 Full-time Frontend Software Engineer with 8 years of experience.
 Mainly self-taught with an Extended Diploma in Interactive Media & Software.

 * 🌍  Based in the UK
-* 🧠  Learning Vue 3 & Typescript
+* 🧠  Specialising in Vue 3 & Typescript
 * 🤝  Open to collaborating on anything FE related
 * ⚡  My 2024 Goal is to create simple, open source web libraries